How to Make Bread with Fresh Flour

-This recipe makes 6 loaves of bread.
-I need to divide this dough into 6 even parts.
+Divide the dough into 5 or 6 even parts.
 I have a kitchen scale and could get very precise,

 but I am only making bread for my family, and I don’t care if they are all exactly the same size, so I’m just going to eyeball it.
 The tool I am using to slice the dough is a bread divider.
 It is handy if you make a lot of bread.

 Now, I am going to shape my loaves and put them into my pans.
 I am using 10-inch Norpro bread pans.
 The waffling on these pans helps the baked loaves fall right out.